Field Theory via Higher Geometry I: Smooth Sets of Fields: Bosonic field spaces as smooth sets

 In simple words, $\CF(\FR^k)$ is the set of smoothly $\FR^k$-parametrized sections of $F\rightarrow M$.
-Note that set theoretically there is a natural injection \footnote{This is essentially the internal hom of the category Set of sets.} where $\hat{\phi}^k(x)=\phi^k(x,-)\in \Gamma_M(F)$.
+Note that set theoretically, there is a natural injection \footnote{This is essentially the internal hom of the category Set of sets.} where $\hat{\phi}^k(x)=\phi^k(x,-)\in \Gamma_M(F)$.
 Hence $\CF(\FR^k)$ \textit{defines} the subset of `smooth maps' from the set $\FR^k$ into the set $\Gamma_M(F)$.
-Keep in mind that this latter interpretation only holds for smooth sets that have an underlying notion of set of points, i.e., ``diffeological spaces", while the definition can in fact be applied to sections of arbitrary `bundle' $\CG\rightarrow \CH$ of smooth sets.
+Keep in mind that this latter interpretation only holds for smooth sets that have an underlying notion of set of points, i.e., ``diffeological spaces"\footnote{Equivalently, these may be characterized as the ``concrete'' sheaves among all smooth sets \cite{BH11}.}, while the definition can in fact be applied to sections of arbitrary `bundle' $\CG\rightarrow \CH$ of smooth sets.

 A more conceptual way to arrive at the above definition is the following.
 Note that the \textit{set} of smooth sections $\Gamma_M(F)\in \mathrm{Set}$ may be identified with the fiber product $\Gamma_M(F) \cong C^\infty(M,F)\times_{C^{\infty}(M,M)} \{\mathrm{id}_M\}$ in Set, i.e., the pullback set Instead, we may remember the smooth structure of all the objects appearing in the diagram and compute the pullback in smooth sets, as $[M,F]\times_{[M,M]} y(\{\mathrm{id}_M\})$.
 Pullbacks in any (pre)sheaf category are computed objectwise in Set, i.e., for any $\FR^k\in \mathrm{CartSp}$.
 By calculating the fiber product above in Set, for each probe $\FR^k$, it is immediate that the result coincides with $\mathbold{\Gamma}_M(F)$ of Def. \ref{SectionsSmoothSet}.
 The top arrow exhibits the smooth set of sections $\CF$ as a smooth subspace of the full mapping space as intuitively expected from the point-set inclusion $\Gamma_M(F)\hookrightarrow C^\infty(M,F)$.